Animal Liberation Environmental Protection Pandemic Prevention Human Health

 85% Of farmers and their families support a ban on new industrial animal farming facilities.

 Ready to take action?
-Try eating plant-based in support of the animals.
-Deaths caused by the system (that you'll no longer be a part of ) in 0 second:
+Go vegan for animal liberation!
+Deaths caused by animal exploitation (that you'll no longer be a part of ) in 0 second: